XueFuzhao/OpenMoE/README.md

 ## License

 Our code is under Apache 2.0 License.

-Since the model is trained by The Redpajama and The Stack dataset, please check the license of these two datasets for your model usage.
+Since the models are trained on The Redpajama and The Stack dataset, please check the license of these two datasets for your model usage.

 ## Authors